2 Basic Cuisine: A Review on Probability and Frequentist Statistical Inference

 Definition of sample space

-Let \(A\) be an event of interest in a random phenomenon in a population or system of interest.
+Let \(A\) be an event of interest in a random phenomenon of a population or system of interest.
 The sample space \(S\) of event \(A\) denotes the set of all the possible random outcomes we might encounter every time we randomly observe \(A\) such as we were running some class of experiment.

 Note each of these outcomes has a determined probability associated with them.
-If we add up all these probabilities, the probability of the sample \(S\) will be one, i.e.,
+If we add up all these probabilities, the probability of the sample space \(S\) will be one, i.e.,

 \[ P(S) = 1. \tag{2.2}\]